Jagdish24-uc/socialmedia/README.md

 3. Content Feed: Users can scroll through a content feed that displays posts from other users.
 They can like, comment, and share posts.

-4. Profile Management: Users have profiles where they can upload a profile picture, update their bio, and see their own posts.

-5. Navigation: The app includes easy navigation with a sidebar menu that allows users to access different sections, such as the main feed, their own posts, and messages.
+4. Navigation: The app includes easy navigation with a sidebar menu that allows users to access different sections, such as the main feed.

 ## Table of Contents